 Want to find out about the different areas of Tokyo for you to visit or move to?
 Are you interested in discovering and exploring the different Tokyo neighbourhoods and districts?
-There are a total of 23 wards inside Tokyo and each district in Tokyo is so unique and different.
-If you’re curious to find out more about each area in Tokyo, check out our ultimate guide!
+There are a total of 23 wards inside Tokyo and each is so unique and different.
+If you’re curious to find out more about each area of this super-city, check out our ultimate guide!

 Every ward can be conveniently reached through the JR lines and the metro.
 However, there are lots of other neighbourhoods hidden within these wards that you can learn more about through this blog post.